 - One passport photo

-- There is a $35 Execution Fee for each new passport, payable by personal check, money order to the Lorain Public Library System and cash (exact change requested).
+- There is a $35 Execution Fee for each new passport, payable by cash, personal check or money order to the Lorain Public Library System.

 - Credit and debit cards CANNOT be accepted

 If you are renewing an expired adult passport issued within the last 15 years, you will have to apply by mail.
-Renewal forms are available online through the State Department website.
+Renewal forms are available online at travel.state.gov.

 Frequently Asked Questions

-Find passport application details on the Department of State passport page and from the National Passport Center, 877-487-2778.
+For more information about costs, U.S. Citizenship, proof of identity requirements or to download applications, visit the U.S. Department of State travel website, travel.state.gov, or call the National Passport Center, 877-487-2778.
 The U.S. Department of State has the sole responsibility for examining applications and issuing passports.

 How long does it take to receive my passport?

 Routine application processing takes four to six weeks.
-The Library can also provide expedited service for an additional fee, which reduces the processing time to as little as two to four weeks.
+Expedited service is available for an additional fee, which reduces the processing time to as little as two to four weeks.

 Where can I get a copy of my birth certificate?